Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 ###### This project is to demonstrate proficiency in manupuating, aggregating and querying data from database files using SQL and the ablities to analytes these values in context.

 ## Database Schema:
-###### This databases is a trasnferomed version of Bay Area Bike Share Open data and is available to download from [Kaggle-SF Bay Areas Bike Share](https://www.kaggle.com/benhamner/sf-bay-area-bike-share)
+###### This databases is a trasnferomed version of Bay Area Bike Share Open data and is available to download from [Kaggle-SF Bay Areas Bike Share](https://www.kaggle.com/benhamner/sf-bay-area-bike-share).
+There are 4 tables inside the database and I added one table for the purpose of this project.

+####